vpysaran/react-typescript-toggle/README.md

 How to pass custom label
 How to pass custom style
 How to pass custom icon's
-Can use any svg-image as icons for checked, un-checked icons
+Can use any svg-image as icons for checked, un-checked toggle icons

 ## To install dependencies
 npm install